diaevd/psdparse/README.txt

 Copyright (C) 2004-7 Toby Thain, toby@telegraphics.com.au

-This utility parses and prints a description of various structures inside an Adobe Photoshop(TM) PSD format file.
+This utility parses and prints a description of various structures inside an Adobe Photoshop(TM) PSD or PSB format file.
 It can optionally extract raster layers and spot/alpha channels to PNG files.

 A reasonable amount of integrity checking is performed.
 Corrupt images may